 - Under the Select what to migrate section, choose which item types to migrate.

 Click the pie chart icon in the MigrationWiz dashboard to receive an email containing all the project migration statistics.

 - On the Google Vault admin portal:

-- If a separate account was created for the purpose of migrating the Google Vault items to Office 365 (e.g., firstname.lastname@example.org), this account can be deactivated and removed.
+b.
+If a separate account was created for migrating the Google Vault items to Office 365 (e.g., firstname.lastname@example.org), this account can be deactivated and removed.